 A series of Regulations have been made to ensure that workers are protected from risks related to exposure to asbestos at work.
 They apply to all places of work and all sectors of work where asbestos-containing materials (ACMs) may be present, and to everyone who may be at risk from exposure when at work.

 The Health and Safety Authority (HSA) plays a major role in enforcing these regulations.
 While the HSA deals specifically with worker protection and the industrial sector, if you are having work done in your home then it can be deemed a workplace for that purpose, and people who are working at the site must get the required level of protection for them to do their work safely, without risk to their safety or health.

-The legally defined exposure limit value is 0.1 fibres /cm3 for all types of asbestos.
+The legally defined exposure limit value is 0.1 fibres per cm3 for all types of asbestos (or 100 fibres per litre of air).
 This is the maximum permissible concentration of asbestos fibres in the air at the workplace to which workers may be exposed.
 If a planned asbestos–related work activity could expose workers to a higher concentration of asbestos fibres in air, the employer must submit a written notification to the HSA 14 days before starting any work.

 Employers who are responsible for people working in an environment with possible ACMs must act to protect their employees’ health.
 The steps to be taken include: